 9. Think visually.
 Illustrations are a key ingredient in children’s non-fiction.
 Sourcing these is the job of the publisher.
 But briefing them is the job of the author.
 Unless you’re an author-illustrator, there’s no need to send or commission any sample illustrations with your proposal.
 Instead, note down ideas about the type of illustrations you think would work well, as part of your overall vision for the book.

 10. Add wings.
 Producing a full-colour, lavishly illustrated children’s non-fiction book is expensive.
 To make the costs work, publishers look for ideas with the potential to sell in other territories.
 Give your book international appeal by thinking about how it will excite and inspire children all around the world.

 Isabel Thomas is a science writer and author of more than 140 non-fiction books for children.
 She has been shortlisted for the Royal Society Young People’s Book Prize, the ASE Science Book of the Year, and the Blue Peter Book Awards.
 Isabel also writes for children’s science magazine Whizz Pop Bang, and for outreach projects including www.dementiaexplained.org.
 She is a primary school governor and vlogs about early years and primary education for Oxford Owl.
 Say hello @raisingchimps or visit www.isabelthomas.co.uk

-Isabel's latest title, Create Your Own Christmas, is available to buy now.
+Isabel's latest title, Moth: An Evolution Story, is available to buy now.